 Mean score of companies in the Additive and Blending Components industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, FDJ reported total carbon emissions of approximately 128,549,000 kg CO2e.
-This marks an increase from 2022, when emissions were about 109,645,000 kg CO2e, comprising 1,567,000 kg CO2e from Scope 1, 5,000 kg CO2e from Scope 2, and a significant 108,073,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions included major contributions from purchased goods and services (approximately 90,917,000 kg CO2e) and employee commuting (about 3,482,000 kg CO2e).
+This figure reflects a significant increase from 2022, when emissions were about 109,645,000 kg CO2e, comprising 1,567,000 kg CO2e from Scope 1, 5,000 kg CO2e from Scope 2, and a substantial 108,073,000 kg CO2e from Scope 3 emissions.
 FDJ has set ambitious climate commitments, aiming for a 65% reduction in Scope 1 and 2 emissions by 2025 compared to 2017 levels.
-This target was revised upwards from an initial 20% reduction goal.
-Additionally, FDJ is committed to reducing Scope 3 emissions by 15% by 2025 from a 2017 baseline.
-The company also aims to ensure that 65% of its suppliers by emissions set science-based targets by 2024.
-These targets align with the Science Based Targets initiative (SBTi), which classifies FDJ's goals as consistent with keeping global warming well below 2°C. The company has also committed to increasing its sourcing of renewable electricity from 92% in 2017 to 100% by 2025.
-Overall, FDJ's emissions data and climate commitments reflect a proactive approach to reducing its carbon footprint and addressing climate change.
+This target was revised upwards from an initial goal of 20% reduction by 2025.
+Additionally, FDJ is committed to reducing Scope 3 emissions by 15% by 2025, also from a 2017 baseline.
+The company has pledged that 65% of its suppliers by emissions will establish science-based targets by 2024.
+Furthermore, FDJ aims to achieve a 50% reduction in carbon emissions per million euros of revenue across its entire value chain by 2030.
+These targets align with the Science Based Targets initiative (SBTi) and reflect FDJ's commitment to sustainable practices within the gaming and lottery sector.

 Access structured emissions data, company-specific emission factors, and source documents